ethhub-io/ethhub/docs/ethereum-roadmap/privacy.md

 ### There are a couple of key technologies to know about:

-The main technology used for privacy are zero knowledge proofs.
-This technology allows for privacy by mathematically preventing certain information (such as amount, sender, recipient, etc.) from being revealed to the public while the protocol can still guarantee the transaction execute correctly.
-An older technology called Mixers have some benefits for privacy as well.
-Mixers serve to obfuscate the data, often making it confusing (or even empirically impossible) to matchup information correctly.
+The main technology used for privacy are called 'zero knowledge proofs'.
+This technology allows for privacy by mathematically preventing certain information (such as amount, sender, recipient, etc.) from being revealed to the public while the protocol can still guarantee the transaction executes correctly.
+An older technology called 'Mixers' have some benefits for privacy as well as they serve to obfuscate the data, often making it confusing (or even empirically impossible) to correlate the information correctly.

 #### Zero Knowledge-based
   * zk-SNARKs \(used in Zcash\)